meilisearch/documentation/learn/cookbooks/railway.md

 ## Requirements

-To successfully follow and complete this guide, you need a [Railway account](https://railway.app).
-If you don't have one, you can visit the link above and click on `Login` on top right corner to login either with your **GitHub account** or **Email**.
+To follow along, you need a [Railway account](https://railway.app).
+If you don't have one, you can visit the link above and click on "Login" in the top right corner to log in either with your GitHub account or email.

 ## Deploy Meilisearch